kzu/corebuild/docs/index.md

 ```

 Note that the documentation can be wrapped in sequences of `=` or `*` which a very common
 practice in MSBuild targets.

-Note also that you can use further tweak what Help reports.
+You can also further tweak what Help reports by setting the various Help* properties.

+`Help` checks for **CoreBuild Standard** compliance when run, as shown above.
+Non-compliance will
+generate a build warning with the code `CB01` which can be disabled with the `/nowarn:CB01` MSBuild
+switch.

 ## Boostrapping